Deonte Harty: Regular season

+Postseason

 Legal issues

 On July 16, 2021, Harty was arrested in Towson, Maryland on suspicion of driving under the influence of alcohol.
-He was cited for negligent driving, reckless driving, failure to obey traffic control device instructions, and exceeding the speed limit after driving erratically and going 77 mph in a 55 mph zone.
+He was cited for negligent driving, reckless driving, failure to obey traffic control device instructions, and exceeding the speed limit after driving erratically and going 77 mph in a 55-mph zone.

+Personal life

-In December 2021, Deonte Harris legally changed his name to Deonte Harty to honor his stepfather.
+In December 2021, Harris legally changed his name to Deonte Harty to honor his stepfather.